teusH/MySense/PyCom/README.MySense.md

 MySense will try to notify unexpected events during the measurments.
 Events will be shown via the RGB led: blinking red flash light and eventually constant red light on fatal events.
 Some of the events will be sent viua LoRa, if possible as well.
 Like STOP operations, and empty accu (<85% load).

+Events will be propagated to the TTN Lora sever.

+Om reception of a remote LoRa command (see the script for all remote commands) the command will be sent as a ping-pong back to the TTN server as an event acknowledgement.

 ## accu watch dog

 If the accu is connected to Grn and ADC pin (board power pins: 5Vdc, Ground, Accu-Vcc, Accu-Gnd, s-reset on the PCB board), MySense will check via ADC the accu voltage.
 Will update the max/minimum value in nvs ram.